zabulus/core/src/install/arch-specific/win32/i18n_readme.txt

     minute documentation changes as well as general notes on using firebird.
 It is displayed at the end of the installation process.

-    The readme file is always subject to change from one beta or pre-release to the next (or final release.)
-For this reason the translated readme should always explain that the english language readme.txt is the definitive version.
-This is because it will not be possible to hold up a release while waiting for translators to complete their work.

   * installation_readme.txt

     This filename can be translated or left with the original english